manutepowa/payload-plugin-masquerade/README.md

 # Credits
 - This package was inspired by a drupal module [Masquerade](https://www.drupal.org/project/masquerade)
-- This plugin template was inspired by [Payload OAuth2 Plugin](https://github.com/WilsonLe/payload-oauth2)
+- This plugin template was inspired by [payload-enchants](https://github.com/r1tsuu/payload-enchants)